Fastener Selection Guidelines: Different Types of Fasteners and Their Uses

 5 Points to Remember When Choosing Fasteners

-Know the fastening tool.
 To choose the right fastener, you must understand the tool you’ll be using to apply it.
 Nails, screws, staples and other fasteners have specific needs and require tools that are specific to the application.
-Mixing and matching fasteners and fastening tools are rarely successful as different tools have varying amounts of torque or speed and can cause damage to the workpiece of the fastener.
+Mixing and matching fasteners and fastening tools is rarely successful as different tools have varying amounts of torque or speed and can cause damage to the workpiece of the fastener.
 Be sure to know the limitations of your fastener and workpiece, as well as the specifications associated with the tool itself.
+And don’t forget to include routine maintenance of your fastening tools to keep them in peak condition.

-Know your specifications.
 Be sure to understand the various specifications of both the job and the fastener and match them accordingly.
 For example, consider staple selection.
 You need staples for your carton-closing applications and you know you need galvanized steel to resist corrosion.
 That’s a great start.
 But what size crown do you need?
 What size gauge?
 There are countless varieties of industrial staples and choosing the wrong one can be challenging.